-Russian Cabbage Soup (Shchi) is humble, earthy, sweet and sour and so satisfying on a winter night.
-It’s super low-cal, vegetarian, Paleo, South Beach!
-Oh, my!
+Rustic Cabbage and Root Vegetable Soup is humble, earthy, sweet and sour and so satisfying on a winter night and perfect for any diet!!

 Feeling like Siberia where you are?

 We got our first official snowfall in Memphis yesterday.
 It went from rain to sleet to snow and then everything froze.
 It’s always unnerving when one day it’s in the high 60’s and the next it’s below freezing and the precipitation continues to fall.
 Ice in the South is a very, very bad thing.

-Best thing to do on a snow day?
+The best thing to do on a snow day?
 Make soup!
 This soup.
-Russian Cabbage Soup (Shchi)!
+Rustic Cabbage and Root Vegetable Soup!

-This version is from the Moosewood Collective in Ithaca, New York.
+This version is inspired by a recipe from the Moosewood Collective in Ithaca, New York.
 One of the first cookbooks I ever owned was a Moosewood cookbook and I’ve been collecting them all for 30 years.
 It’s from Moosewood Restaurant Daily Special (affiliate link).

 I’m not sure what it was about this recipe from the book that caught my husband’s eye some years ago, but he saw it and wanted to make it.
 It’s been a favorite of ours ever since and now one of us makes it at least once a year.

 Besides being easy, it’s ridiculously healthy!
 What’s not to love about cabbage, carrots, turnips, bell pepper, tomatoes, prunes, raisins in a vegetable broth?
-This Russian Cabbage Soup is perfect for any diet.
+This Rustic Cabbage and Root Vegetable Soup is perfect for any diet.
 It’s vegan, gluten-free and Paleo-friendly!

-Make this Russian Cabbage Soup!
+Make this Rustic Cabbage and Root Vegetable Soup!
 It will warm your bones!